 1. If you are moving with a spouse- what is her/his job?
 Is s/he involved in education too?
 Does s/he have a degree?
 It can be quite hard, but not impossible, to find a job in the Middle East without some kind of third level educational qualifications.

-2. While most British, American, and Australian schools offer assistance or free school places, it is usually limited to two children.
+2. While many British, American, and Australian schools offer assistance or free school places, it is usually limited to two children.
 This again will vary according to the school, but something to always check before accepting a job, as annual international school fees are sky high!
+In the UAE, you may be too expensive for some for-profit schools who want cheaper candidates (i.e. fewer years of teaching experience and no dependents).
+In the case that you have many years of teaching experience and children, definitely look at jobs at international schools in other parts of the Gulf and Asia, especially China.

 3. In terms of childminding, many expat families have a full-time, live-in nanny, as it may work out cheaper than playschool/ childminder.
 However, that requires a spare bedroom (in addition to your family’s bedrooms), so you might need to rent a villa rather than an apartment.
 Rent is very expensive here, so you would have to make sure that your school would provide this or else offer a good rent allowance.
 Even with a good rent allowance, you would still probably have to top it up from your salary, unless you maybe lived in a little further out or in neighbouring towns or cities, where rent is cheaper.